EDUCBA

 • In a DCF, you forecast five to ten years into the future.
 Long bonds represent a better match with the maturity of the cash flows in your DCF.

-• A long bond’s yield includes long term forecast of inflation.
-A historical average of 3-months Treasury yields does not include an inflation forecast.
+• A long bond’s yield includes the long-term forecast of inflation.
+A historical average of 3-month Treasury yields does not include an inflation forecast.

-• It is inconsistent to use the Treasury bill to help calculate the Equity Risk Premium if you use the Treasury bond as the risk free rate in CAPM.
+• Using the Treasury bill to help calculate the Equity Risk Premium is inconsistent if you use the Treasury bond as the risk-free rate in CAPM.

 Arithmetic average or Geometric average?